-Testing of training activities
+Testing of training activities5

-- 1. The CCD, within the prescribed regulatory limits, establishes the number of examinations and other means of assessment that determine the acquisition of credits.
+- 1. The CCD, within the prescribed regulatory limits6, establishes the number of examinations and other means of assessment that determine the acquisition of credits.
 Examinations are individual and may consist of written, oral, practical, graphical tests, term papers, interviews, or a combination of these modes. - 2.
-The examination procedures published in the course sheets and the examination schedule will be made known to students before the start of classes on the Department's website. - 3.
+The examination procedures published in the course sheets and the examination schedule will be made known to students before the start of classes on the Department's website.7 - 3.
 Examinations are held subject to booking, which is made electronically.
 In case the student is unable to book an exam for reasons that the President of the Board considers justifiable, the student may still be admitted to the examination, following those students already booked. - 4.
 Before examination, the President of the Board of Examiners verifies the identity of the student, who must present a valid photo ID. - 5.
 Examinations are marked out of 30.
 Examinations involving an assessment out of 30 shall be passed with a minimum mark of 18; a mark of 30 may be accompanied by honours by a unanimous vote of the Board.
 Examinations are marked out of 30 or with a simple pass mark.
-Assessments following tests other than examinations are marked out with a simple pass mark. - 6.
-Oral exams are open to the public.
-If written tests are scheduled, the candidate has the right to see his/her paper(s) after correction. - 7.
-The University Didactic Regulations govern Examination Boards.
+Assessments following tests other than examinations are marked out with a simple pass mark.